zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 Eureka clients must renew their registration lease by sending heartbeats to the Eureka discovery service.
 The lease renewal heartbeat informs the Eureka server that the instance is still alive.
+API ML discoverable services benefit from automatic heartbeats sent by the EurekaClient instance, integrated in the API ML enabler.
+The EureakaClient sends a heartbeat request to EurekaServer every 30 sec by default.
 If the server does not receive a renewal in 90 seconds, it removes the instance from its registry.
-API ML discoverable services benefit from automatic heartbeats sent by the EurekaClient instance, integrated in the API ML enabler. <font color = "red"> How do API ML discoverable services benefit? </font>

 **Note:**